PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Sourmash.md

 In order to run a snakemake workflow, you will need to have an anaconda or conda installation.
 Conda is essential because it will be used to install the dependencies within the workflow and setup the correct environments.

 Snakemake will also need to be installed.
-Instructions for installing snakemake using conda can be found [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
-Snakemake v7+ is required, and the workflows have been tested using v7.18.2.
-You can use instructions in the main README to create a conda environment with this version of snakemake installed (see README [here](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/README.md)).
+Snakemake v8+ is now required, and the workflows have been tested using v8.25.

-If you intend to generate a graphic for the snakemake workflow graph, you will also need graphviz installed.
+You can install the snakemake environment file in the main directory [environment.yaml](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/environment.yml) to obtain snakemake v8.25 and the packages required for cluster execution.
+> You can optionally install snakemake 8.25+ via the provided conda environment file via `conda env create -f environment.yml`, and then activate this environment via `conda activate pb-metagenomics-tools` to run the workflows.

+Alternatively, instructions for installing snakemake using conda can be found [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ## Download sourmash database file(s)